 For the College (now University) of Law, he designed and presented the Bar’s Public Access course, the Higher Rights programme and Diploma in Advocacy and the PSC Advocacy and Communication Skills course.
 He designed and taught programmes for many of the top 50 City law firms, the Financial Services Authority and the Land Registry.

 In 2012, at the University of Strathclyde, Peter Lyons and Dame Elish Angiolini QC created Europe's first LLM in Advocacy.

 Over the years, he has been a regular member of the faculty of the National Institute for Trial Advocacy in America teaching in Indianapolis, Boston and Colorado.
 Professor Lyons has taught the week-long Solicitor Advocacy course in Northern Ireland since 2008.
 He teaches advocacy at Queens University Belfast every January.

-Although most of his work takes place in London, Professor Lyons has led international advocacy programmes over 30 times in places such as Paris, Milan, Amsterdam, Prague, Barcelona, Vienna, Zurich, Oslo, Frankfurt, Edinburgh, Glasgow, Dublin, Hong Kong, Singapore and Hobart, Tasmania.
+Although most of his work takes place in London, Peter has led international advocacy programmes over 30 times in places such as Paris, Milan, Amsterdam, Prague, Barcelona, Vienna, Zurich, Oslo, Frankfurt, Edinburgh, Glasgow, Dublin, Hong Kong, Singapore and Hobart, Tasmania.

 He has trained arbitration lawyers in advocacy for many City firms including Freshfields, Skadden Arps, Eversheds, O'Melveny and Myers, Cleary Gottlieb Steen and Hamilton, Cameron McKenna and Baker Botts.
 He has also taught global advocacy for Linklaters and Clifford Chance.